labsyspharm/cycif.org/index.md

 * Antibodies can be selected based on the requirements of the project: no proprietary or unusual reagents required.

-The key publication for t-CycIF is Lin et al. (2018), *Highly multiplexed immunofluorescence imaging of human tissues and tumors using t-CyCIF and conventional optical microscopes*.
+The key publication for t-CyCIF is Lin et al. (2018), *Highly multiplexed immunofluorescence imaging of human tissues and tumors using t-CyCIF and conventional optical microscopes*.